tomkren/pikater/docs/Overview.md

 <!-- --- title: Documentation overview -->

-To display the application's goals or life cycle, check the project's [[GitHub overview|Home]].
+To display the application's goals or life cycle, check the [[project overview|Home]].

 Otherwise, detailed documentation is divided into the following sections.